ChaunDunbar/instagram-bot/README.md

 # instagram-bot
-Tooling that automates your social media interactions to “farm” Likes, Comments, and Followers on Instagram Implemented in Python using the Selenium module.
+Instagram Bot Tooling that automates your social media interactions to “farm” Likes, Comments, and Followers on Instagram Implemented in Python using the Selenium module.

 Youtube Tutorial Here ->